 Pictured Recipe: Strawberry & Yogurt Parfait

-We love that “superfoods” are multi-taskers—foods brimming with various disease-fighting nutrients, usually without providing too many calories, and delivered in a delicious form (think: blueberries).
+Superfoods are multi-taskers—foods brimming with various disease-fighting nutrients, usually without providing too many calories and delivered in a delicious form (think: blueberries).

-What we dislike about some foods deemed "super" are a little too exotic to fit into our everyday diets (ahem, goji berry?!) or something—like, say, sardines—that you'd only have once in a while.
+But some foods deemed "super" are a little too exotic to fit into our everyday diets (ahem, goji berry?!) or something—like, say, sardines—that you'd only have once in a while.
 Healthy?
 Yes.
 Would you eat them every day?
 Probably not.
 And while we're all for trying new foods, especially the super healthy kind, it's nice to know that you can stock up on superfood staples every week and they'll be easy to fit into your diet.

 All berries are great sources of fiber—a nutrient that most Americans don't get enough of.
 Fiber helps keep your digestive system healthy and working properly (ahem...) and is good for your heart and your waistline, since it's so filling.
 All berries are good for you so be sure to mix it up.
 In the winter, when berries aren't in season, grab frozen (without sweeteners) which are great for smoothies, oatmeal, or thawed in yogurt.
-Raspberries boast the most at 8 grams per cup—and also contain ellagic acid, a compound with anti-cancer properties.
+Raspberries boast the most fiber at 8 grams per cup—and also contain ellagic acid, a compound with anti-cancer properties.
 The same amount of blueberries has half the fiber (4 grams), but is packed with anthocyanins, antioxidants that may help keep memory sharp as you age.
 A cup of strawberries contains 3 grams of fiber, but more than a full day's recommended dose of skin-firming vitamin C.

 A source of high-quality protein, eggs might give your meal more staying power too.
-A recent study found that when people ate a scrambled-egg-and-toast breakfast, they felt more satisfied—and ate less at lunch—than when they ate a bagel (that supplied the same number of calories) another day.
-Even if you’re watching your cholesterol, a daily egg can likely fit into your eating plans.
-Egg yolks contain lutein and zeaxanthin—two antioxidants that help keep eyes healthy.
+One egg has about 70 calories and 6 grams of protein.
+Plus, egg yolks contain lutein and zeaxanthin—two antioxidants that help keep eyes healthy.
 In fact, mounting research links lutein and zeaxanthin with reduced risk for age-related macular degeneration, the leading cause of blindness in people over 50.
 And lutein also may help to shield your skin from UV damage.
 Who knew the humble egg was so nutritious?

 Studies show if you drink tea regularly, you may reduce your risk of Alzheimer's, diabetes and some cancers, plus have healthier teeth and gums and stronger bones.
 How?
 Tea is rich in a class of antioxidants called flavonoids.
 Regardless of the variety of tea you choose, maximize the power of its flavonoids by drinking it freshly brewed.
 If you want to keep a batch of cold tea in your refrigerator, add a little lemon juice—the citric acid and vitamin C in that squeeze of lemon, lime or orange help preserve the flavonoids.